weesvisje/docs/docs/concepts/syncing-data.md

 ## Live Queries without Syncing Data

 There are many situations where your app needs to observe live queries _without_ initiating syncing with other devices.
 For example, this is useful if your app intends to treat certain documents and collections as local-only data.
+In addition, for complex apps, it can be helpful to seperate the observer from the underlying query `Subscription` (_see more below_).

 Instead of `.observe`, call `.observeLocal` like so:

 <Tabs
   groupId="programming-language"